 An affable underachiever finds out he's fathered 533 children through anonymous donations to a fertility clinic 20 years ago.
 Now he must decide whether or not to come forward when 142 of them file a lawsuit to reveal his identity.

 David Wozniak is a man who is irresponsible and unreliable which doesn't exactly endear him to his family and his girlfriend.
 And when she tells him that she's pregnant, she tells him, she plans to do it on her own because she can't count on him.
-One day a lawyer shows up and talks to him about the fact that twenty years ago he was a sperm donor over a year period and his sperm was used to father over 500 children.
+One day a lawyer shows up and talks to him about the fact that twenty years ago he was a sperm donor for about a year and his sperm was used to father over 500 children.
 And now over 100 of them want to know who he is but because he signed a confidentiality agreement, they can't be told who he is.
 So they are going to court to try to get the confidentiality set aside.
 His lawyer tells him that they can win this.
-But when the lawyer who saw him gives him info on the one who want to see him, he takes a peek at one and decides to go see him and not tell him he's the father.
-He then goes out and checks out some of his other children and doesn't tell them who he is but makes connection with them.
+But when the lawyer who saw him gives him info on the ones who want to see him, he takes a peek at one and decides to go see him and not tell him he's the father.
+He then goes out and checks out some of his other children and doesn't tell them who he is and connects with them.
 His lawyer tells him it could jeopardize their case, ...Written by

 18 of 37 people found this review helpful.

 Was this review helpful to you?